Black Cohosh: Help for Hot Flashes?

 St. John's Wort: Control Mood Swings

 St. John's wort is a well-known treatment for mild depression.
 But it might also have a special benefit for women during menopause.
 There's some evidence -- particularly when combined with black cohosh -- that St. John's wort can improve mood and smooth the mood swings tied to menopause.

 DHEA: Hormone of Youth

 Natural levels of DHEA hormone drop in our bodies after age 30.
 Some small studies have found that DHEA supplements ease menopause symptoms such as low libido and hot flashes.
 The evidence is mixed.
 Other studies have found no benefit.
 There is some concern that long-term use or high doses of DHEA may raise the risk of breast cancer.

 Dong quai has been used in Chinese medicine as treatment for women's health for thousands of years.
 But research in recent times hasn't found evidence to back this up.
 One study of dong quai to determine its effects on hot flashes during menopause found no benefits.
 Because dong quai may have some risks, check with a doctor before using it.

 Soy: Wonder Food?

-Menopausal women in the U.S. are more than eight times more likely to have hot flashes than women in Asian countries.
-Could the soy in their diet explain the difference?
+Menopausal women in the U.S. are over eight times more likely to have hot flashes than women in Asian countries.
+Could the soy in the Asian diet explain the difference?
 Possibly.
 Studies have found soy to be modestly effective in relieving hot flashes.

-Soy foods (such as soy nuts and tofu) and phytoestrogen supplements -- estrogen-like compounds found in plants, especially those containing higher levels of genistein -- are sometimes used to relieve mild hot flashes.
-However, research is not conclusive.
+Soy foods (such as soy nuts and tofu) and phytoestrogen supplements -- estrogen-like compounds found in some plants -- are sometimes used to relieve mild hot flashes.
+The research isn't conclusive, though.

 Talk to your doctor or pharmacist about any supplements you take.
 Remember: